-Pursuant to the Company's Second Amended and Restated Certificate of Incorporation filed on November 6, 2020, the Company has 5,000,000 preferred shares authorized at a par value of \$0.0001 per share, of which 1,000,000 shares are designated as Series A Convertible Preferred Stock ("Series A Preferred"), 1 share is designated as the Class K Special Voting Share; 1 share is designated as the Class C Special Voting Share; and 1,000,000 shares are designated as Series B Convertible Preferred Stock ("Series B Preferred").
+Pursuant to the Company's Second Amended and Restated Certificate of Incorporation filed on November 6, 2020, the Company has 5,000,000 preferred shares authorized at a par value of \$0.0001 per share, of which 1,000,000 shares are designated as Series A Convertible Preferred Stock ("Series A Preferred"), 1 share is designated as the Class K Special Voting Share; and 1,000,000 shares are designated as Series B Convertible Preferred Stock ("Series B Preferred").
 The Class K Special Voting Share and the Class C Special Voting Share are together, the "Special Voting Shares".
 As of December 31, 2023, there is no Series A Preferred issued or outstanding; there is one Class K Special Voting Share, no Class C Special Voting Share issued and outstanding and no Series B Preferred Stock issued and outstanding.
-As of December 31, 2024, there are no Series A Preferred, Class K Special Voting Shares or Class C Special Voting Shares outstanding and 1,000,000 outstanding shares of Series B Preferred.
+As of December 31, 2024, there are no Series A Preferred, Class K Special Voting Shares or Class C Special Voting Shares or Series B Preferred.